 after each question.
 Any agent who wants to list your house is not going to

 1. How much are you going to

 charge me for listing my house?
-Here's a quick point of reference: On a million-dollar
+Here's a quick point of reference: For a house with a

 2. How much will you charge me if

 you also end up representing the buyer(s)?
 Pacific Century Realty's fee for

 representing the buyer may be as low as only 1%.* And